brutasse/django-geoportail/docs/source/settings.rst

 the settings are prefixed by ``GEOPORTAL_`` to avoid conflicts with other apps.

-If you override a setting, its value will be used in the admin and in the template system given that you haven't set it manually in the admin class or in the templatetag option.
+If you override a setting, its value will be used in the admin, the template system and the forms library, given that you haven't set it manually in the admin class or in the templatetag/widget options.

 .. _settings-ref: